alx-sch/codespace_setup/README.md

 ### Add a `.devcontainer` Folder

 In your repository, create a folder named `.devcontainer`.
-This folder will hold configuration files for your Codespace, enabling you to automatically install essential tools every time you start a session.
+This folder will hold configuration files for your Codespace, enabling you to automatically install essential or useful tools every time you start a session.

 Here's a sample configuration for `.devcontainer/devcontainer.json`, installing the tools [`valgrind`](https://github.com/ivosh/valgrind) and [`norminette`](https://github.com/42School/norminette):